OctaviPascual/go-od-practices/embedding/README.md

 We can use embedding with an interface.

 Pros:
-- we can easily change the underlying cache from LRU to LFU
+- we can change the underlying cache from LRU to LFU
-- we don't have to redefine all methods of the `Cacher` interface
+- we have to redefine only the methods of `Cacher` that we want to override

 ## Resources